cdelv/Vector3D/README.md

 ```

 # Whats New?
+* Vector2D: operates in the same manner as the Vector3D, but with only two components.
+The cross product of the Vector2D results in a scalar instead of a vector.
-The vectors are now templated, so they support fundamental types for their components.
+* The vectors are now templated, so they support fundamental types for their components.
 If the type can be inferred, there's no need to specify it in the construction.

 ```
 vector3D<float> v;
 vector3D w(1.0, 1.0, 1.0);

+vector2D<float> v;
+vector2D w(1.0, 1.0);
 ```
-You can also use other compound types as long as they have arithmetic operations between them:
+* You can also use other compound types as long as they have arithmetic operations between them:
 ```
 vector3D<std::complex<double>> v;
 ```

-The vector components are now public.
+* The vector components are now public.

 # Compilation